Rafajel29/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-Yes, It glows the entire range becuase even with the potentiometer set max resistance combined with the 220 Ohm resistort there is still current in the circuit it is just very small but is enought to make the LED give off a faint visible light.
+Yes, It glows the entire range because even with the potentiometer set max resistance combined with the 220 Ohm resistor there is still current in the circuit it is just very small but is enough to make the LED give off a faint visible light.

 ## Part E. Fade an LED using Arduino